elisery/frave_one/README.md

 Frave-One is built to be used with the front end React Client: Frave-React.

-For development and testing, users should run both the rails server and the React client.
+For development and testing, users can run both the rails server and the React client.

 ## Prerequisites

 1. Ruby on Rails v.
-4 or higher
+5 or higher
 2. NPM

 ### Built With